At some point in their fitness journey, most gymgoers ask, “How do I get a 6 pack?”

 To get a well-developed six pack, you need to include two types of exercises in your training:

-Each of these exercises allow you to safely train and overload all of your core muscles, and don’t require much in the way of technical skill, flexibility, or athleticism.
+• Ab and core exercises that you can overload: Doing some targeted ab exercises helps you build ab size and core strength.
+There are thousands of ab exercises to choose from, but most are ineffective.
+The best ab exercises allow you to safely train and overload all of your core muscles, and don’t require much in the way of technical skill, flexibility, or athleticism (more on the specifics soon).

 3. Eat enough protein

-The bottom line is high-protein dieting beats low-protein in every way, especially when you’re trying to lower your body fat percentage.
+High-protein dieting beats low-protein in every way, especially when you’re dieting to lower your body fat percentage.

-Specifically, you should eat about 1-to-1.2 grams per pound of body weight per day.
+While trying to build abs, you should eat around 1 gram of protein per pound of body weight per day.

-And if you’re very overweight (25%+ body fat in men and 30%+ in women), then this can be reduced to around 40% of your total calories per day.
+And if you’re very overweight (25%+ body fat in men and 30%+ in women), reduce this to around 40% of your total calories per day.

 Find the Best Diet for You in Just 60 Seconds